 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.
-Some slight distortion noted within the bathroom internal wall.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Some areas of squeaky and deflected flooring noted.
+Areas of squeaky and deflected flooring was noted.